 We have supplied milk replacers to the World Society for the Protection of Animals for orphaned Orang-utans in Borneo, Sumartran Tigers and to the Northern Hairy-nose Wombat recovery program.

 Our Lorikeet & Honeyeater Food, Insectivore Rearing Mix, Finch Soft Food and Parrot Pellets & Crumbles are used extensively as maintenance diets at institutions such as Taronga Zoo, Adelaide Zoo, Currumbin Bird Park, Gorge Wildlife Park, Territory Wildlife Park, Healesville Sanctuary, Department of Conservation and local councils.

 We are continuing our research into the nutritional requirements of captive and wild birds and animals and have developed several products specifically for zoos and captive breeding programs.
-Some of the above organisations have assisted us by trialing these new products.
+Some of the above organisations have assisted us by trialling these new products.